mjohndus/Barcoder/README.md

 `wq` - Width of quiet area units.
 Default is 1.
 Use 0 to suppress quiet area.

 `wm` - Width of narrow modules and spaces.
 Default is 1.

-`ww` - Width of wide modules and spaces.
-Applies to Code 39, Codabar, and ITF only.
-Default is 3.

-`wn` - Width of narrow space between characters.
-Applies to Code 39 and Codabar only.
-Default is 1.